sheenamnarula/sheenamnarula.github.io/content/author/admin/_index.md

 +++

 This is my website that is a bit copy of me.
-I am a Software Engineer possessing experience of 3 years as a backend developer(Node js).
+I am a Senior Software Engineer possessing experience of 6 years as a backend developer(Node js).

-Being from Electronics backround, I do have a decent knowledge of Electronics fundamentals and would love to go for IOT projects.
+Being from Electronics backround, I do have a decent knowledge of Electronics fundamentals and would love to go for IOT projects as well.